openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 ### Risks and Mitigations

-#### Disruption of the platform Alertmanager
+#### Disruption of Alertmanager

-Even though the Prometheus operator prevents it as much as it can, it may be possible for users to create an `AlertmanagerConfig` resource that triggers the Prometheus operator to generate an invalid Alertmanager configuration, leading to a potential outage of the Platform Alertmanager cluster.
+Even though the Prometheus operator prevents it as much as it can, it may be possible for users to create an `AlertmanagerConfig` resource that triggers the Prometheus operator to generate an invalid Alertmanager configuration, leading to a potential outage of the Alertmanager cluster.

 Mitigations
+* If cluster admins have configured an external notification provider coupled with the always firing `Watchdog` alert, they should receive an out-of-band notification about the alerting pipeline being broken.
 * The `AlertmanagerBadConfig` alert fires when Alertmanager can't reload its configuration.
-* Cluster admins can turn off the support for `AlertmanagerConfig` globally so that the Platform Alertmanager cluster can process platform alerts again and the cluster admins have time to identiy the "rogue" `AlertmanagerConfig` resource(s).
 * Cluster admins can exclude specific user namespaces (once the "rogue" `AlertmanagerConfig` resource(s) have been identified) to restore UWM functionality for good citizens.
+* When alerts are sent to the Platform Alertmanager, cluster admins can turn off the support for `AlertmanagerConfig` in the CMO configmap so that the Platform Alertmanager cluster can process platform alerts again and the cluster admins have time to identiy the "rogue" `AlertmanagerConfig` resource(s).

 #### Misconfiguration of receivers

-Users may provide bad credentials for the receivers, the system receiving the notifications might be unreachable or the system might be unable to process the requests.
+Users may provide bad credentials for the receivers, the system receiving the notifications might be unreachable, or the system might be unable to process the requests.
 These situations would trigger the `AlertmanagerFailedToSendAlerts` and/or `AlertmanagerClusterFailedToSendAlerts` alerts.
 The cluster admins have to act on upon the alerts and understand where the problem comes from.

 Mitigations
 * Detailed runbook for the `AlertmanagerFailedToSendAlerts` and `AlertmanagerClusterFailedToSendAlerts` alerts.
-* Ability to use a separate Alertmanager cluster to avoid messing up with the platform Alertmanager cluster.
+* Ability to use a separate Alertmanager cluster to avoid messing up with the Platform Alertmanager cluster.

 #### Non-optimal Alertmanager settings

 Users may use non-optimal settings for their alert notifications (such as reevaluation of alert groups at high frequency).
-This may impede the performances of Alertmanager globally because it would consume more CPU.
+This may impede the performances of Alertmanager since it would consume more resources.
 It can also trigger notification failures if an exteral integration limits the number of requests a client IP address can do.